Unboxed-Software/solana-course/content/transfer-hook.md

 });
 ```

-To get us started we will have to add few other stuff to our code:
+To get us started we'll have to add few other stuff to our code:

 1. Generate new keypairs for the mint and the crumb mint
 2. Get the source token accounts